-- Federal Agency Name: National Institute of Standards and Technology (NIST), United States Department of Commerce (DoC) - Funding Opportunity Title: National Strategy for Trusted Identities in Cyberspace (NSTIC) Pilots Cooperative Agreement Program

-Announcement Type: Initial

-Funding Opportunity Number: 2015-NIST-NSTIC-01

-- Catalog of Federal Domestic Assistance (CFDA) Number: 11.619, Arrangements for Interdisciplinary Research Infrastructure - Dates: Abbreviated Applications must be received through Grants.gov no later than 11:59 p.m.
-Eastern Time, Tuesday, March 17, 2015.
-Abbreviated Applications received after this deadline will not be reviewed or considered.
-Review of Abbreviated Applications and selection of finalists is expected to be completed by Friday, April 17, 2015.
-Full Applications must be received electronically through Grants.gov no later than 11:59 p.m.
-Eastern Time, Tuesday, May 21, 2015.
-Full Applications received after this deadline will not be reviewed or considered.
-Full Applications received from applicants who were not invited to submit a Full Application will not be reviewed or considered.
-Review of Full Applications, selection of successful applicants, and award processing is expected to be completed in August 2015.
-The earliest anticipated start date for awards under this FFO is expected to be September 1, 2015.
+- Federal Agency Name: National Institute of Standards and Technology (NIST), United States Department of Commerce (DoC) - Funding Opportunity Title: National Strategy for Trusted Identities in Cyberspace (NSTIC) Privacy Pilots Cooperative Agreement - Announcement Type: Initial - Funding Opportunity Number: 2015-NIST-NSTIC-02 - Catalog of Federal Domestic Assistance (CFDA) Number: 11.619, Arrangements for Interdisciplinary Research Infrastructure - Dates: Applications must be received electronically through Grants.gov no later than 11:59 p.m.
+Eastern Time, Thursday, May 28, 2015.
+Applications received after this deadline will not be reviewed or considered.
+NIST expects to complete review of Applications, selection of successful applicants, and award processing in September 2015.
+The earliest anticipated start date for awards under this FFO is expected to be September 2015.